ksandrmatveyev/tr/README.md

 - `main` function as entry point, where we get arguments fom parsers, configure logging and handle all exceptions from stack_exists, create_stack, updade_stack, delete_stack
 - `if __name__ == '__main__'`, which run main function
 ### Using examples
-Windows: `stack_wrapper.py StackName TemplatePath.json --log INFO --logfile log.log`
+Windows: `python stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
-Linux: `./stack_wrapper.py StackName TemplatePath.json --log INFO --logfile log.log`
+Linux: `./stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 #### Note:
 Don't handle parameters for template (try to handle the in part2 of this task) and don't handle template file name, which can based on stack name (leave an opportunity of setting different names)
 Improvements since last commit:
 - handled almost all exceptions from functions in main function
 - removed checking of log level and log file arguments.
 They are not needed
 - added dictionary for waiters and constants for logging and stack functions